 - 8.1 Most parents can look after their children without the need of help other than from their family or friends.
 However, some parents may need additional help from our school or other services such as the NHS.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Providing help early is more effective in promoting the welfare of children than reacting later. - 8.2 Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for the children identified in part 4 of the main policy document.. - 8.3 Our school will work together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children July 2018 and local guidance, to any child who needs it. - 8.4 We will pool our knowledge within the school and with other agencies about which families or children need additional support in a range of ways so that we can work out how best to help them.
 We will use the East Sussex Safeguarding Continuum of Need tool to identify what level of need the child or their family has.